 Most taxpayers' gross income and taxable incomes are one and the same.
 However, there are a few instances where that's not the case.
 For example, if you have income from investments or rental property, that would be considered gross income but not taxable income.

-Now that we've defined gross income, let's look at the different types of deductions that can reduce it.
+Now that we've defined gross income, let's look at the different types of deductions that can reduce your tax bill.

 The first and most common type of deduction is payroll taxes.
 Payroll taxes are a set of taxes automatically withheld from your paycheck.
 Your employer calculates these taxes and sends the money to the government on your behalf.